 Still, these are opportunities that work out very well for some top scoring homeschooled students.
 Many of the schools listed below provide additional services and supports for National Merit Scholars.
 These opportunities can include enrollment in Honors Colleges and programs providing support for undergraduate research.
 Some even fund an extra fifth year of education allowing a student to make progress toward a Master’s degree.
 Large scholarships offer the possibility of a quality, affordable, and debt free undergraduate education.
 Merit awards may be particularly appealing to middle income students who often struggle most with college costs.
 Middle income homeschoolers may make too much for significant financial aid, but families may not have adequate savings or income to cover their expected family contribution.

-Here are some of the available for the 2015-2016 application season.
-Award amounts and numbers awarded change from year to year and are not always accurately listed on college websites.
+Here are some of the available for this application season.
+It is important to always double check these scholarships because ward amounts and numbers awarded change from year to year and are not always accurately listed on college websites.
 Students are encouraged to do their own research and keep in touch with admissions offices.
 This is not a comprehensive list.
 There are other schools that also offer substantial awards for National Merit Finalists.

 Auburn University Full tuition scholarship, in and out of state, stipends covering the full or partial cost of technology, housing, enrichment opportunities.

-University of Oklahoma Full tuition five year scholarship for in-state and out of state students, cash stipend, credit toward housing, technology and textbook stipend, study abroad stipend.
+University of Oklahoma Scholarship for in-state and out of state students, cash stipend, technology and textbook stipend, study abroad stipend.

 Andrews University Full tuition scholarship.

-University of Alabama Five year full tuition scholarship, in or out of state, one year housing, $2,000 summer research or study abroad stipend, $3,500 stipend, and technology enrichment.
+University of Alabama Five year full tuition scholarship, in or out of state, one year housing, $2,000 summer research or study abroad stipend, $3,500 stipend every year, and technology enrichment, $500 a year for books..

 University of Central Florida Full cost of attendance for in state and out of state students.
 Guaranteed honors housing, perks including laptops and research opportunities.